Elizabeth Edwards: Political activity

 During much of 2004, Edwards joined her husband, United States Democratic vice presidential nominee John Edwards, on the campaign trail.
 She took a similar role in her husband's 2008 presidential bid, and was one of his closest advisers.

+As spouse of the vice presidential nominee, Edwards spoke at the 2004 Democratic National Convention.

 Edwards disagreed with her husband on the topic of same-sex marriage.
 She became a vocal advocate in 2007 when she stated: "I don't know why someone else's marriage has anything to do with me.
 I'm completely comfortable with gay marriage."

 On June 10, 2008, it was revealed that Edwards would be advising her husband's former rival and eventual Democratic nominee, Barack Obama, on healthcare issues.
 Her husband also endorsed Obama during the later stages of the 2008 primary season.

 Edwards became a senior fellow at the American Progress Action Fund and testified before Congress about healthcare reform on its behalf.

 Personal life

 Anania met John Edwards when they were both law students, and they married on July 30, 1977.

-Early in their marriage, the couple had two children: Lucius "Wade" (b.
-1979) and Catharine "Cate" (b.
-1982).
+Early in their marriage, the couple had two children: Lucius "Wade" (1979–1996) and Catharine "Cate" (born 1982).
 Wade died at age 16 on April 4, 1996, when he lost control of his Jeep and crashed while driving from their home in Raleigh to the family's beach house near Wilmington.
 Three weeks before his death, Wade had been honored by First Lady Hillary Clinton at the White House as one of ten finalists in an essay contest sponsored by the National Endowment for the Humanities and the Voice of America.
 Wade, accompanied by his parents and his sister, met North Carolina Senator Jesse Helms.
 After Wade died, Helms entered his essay and his obituary into the Congressional Record.
 Wade is buried in Raleigh's Oakwood Cemetery, with a grave designed by Robert Mihaly.

 Following Wade's death, Elizabeth and John decided to have more children, and she underwent fertility treatments.
-They had a daughter, Emma Claire (b.
-1998), and a son, John "Jack" (b.
-2000).
+They had a daughter, Emma Claire (born 1998), and a son, John "Jack" (born 2000).

 After John's public admission on January 21, 2010, that he fathered a child with a mistress named Rielle Hunter, Elizabeth legally separated from him, intending to file for divorce after North Carolina's mandatory one-year separation policy.